Kaththi: Plot

-Jeeva was a communist ideologue and post-graduate in hydrology from the arid village of Thanoothu in Tirunelveli district who had discovered groundwater under some lands of the village which could be used as an irrigation source not only for the village, but for the entire Tirunelveli district and the neighbouring Thoothukudi district.
-However, a greedy entrepreneur named Chirag cheated the villagers into giving their lands for the construction of a factory.
-Jeeva got arrested, and six villagers committed suicide to bring this news to the media forefront and get Jeeva released.
+Jeeva was a communist ideologue and post-graduate in hydrology from the arid village of Thanoothu in Tirunelveli district who had discovered groundwater under some lands of the hamlet.
+The villagers could use the water as an irrigation source for the entire Tirunelveli district and the neighbouring Thoothukudi district.
+However, a greedy entrepreneur, Shirag, tricked the villagers into giving their lands for factory construction.
+Jeeva got arrested, and six villagers committed suicide to bring this news to the forefront of the media and get Jeeva released.

-Moved by Jeeva's past, Kathir decides to fight for the villagers' cause while still posing as Jeeva.
-The people of the old home and Kathir go to the jury and try to convince him to go in favour of them, but Kathir starts stating rules and scares the main jury person (whom Chirag had bribed).
-Kathir then sends a person (disguised as a hairdresser) to Chirag and makes him lay a fingerprint on Chirag's neck.
-After that, Chirag sends 50 men to kill Kathir, but he defeats them.
+Moved by Jeeva's past, Kathir takes up the cause for the villagers while still posing as Jeeva.
+The people of the retirement home and Kathir go to the jury to convince them in their favour, but Kathir starts stating rules and scares the main jury person (whom Shirag had bribed).
+Kathir then sends a person disguised as a hairdresser to Shirag and makes him lay a fingerprint on Shirag's neck.
+After that, Shirag sends fifty men to kill Kathir, but he defeats them.
 Meanwhile, Jeeva finds himself in the Kolkata prison.
 With the help of Vivek, who has heard his story and plans to kill Kathir, he escapes with Vivek's henchmen.
-Unaware that Jeeva is headed for Chennai with Vivek's henchmen, Kathir makes efforts to convince the media to bring the plight of the villagers to national consciousness, but the media is uninterested as they feel it is not a sensational news.
+Unaware that Jeeva is heading for Chennai with Vivek's henchmen, Kathir attempts to convince the media to bring the villagers' plight to national consciousness.